 - Only order what you need, as you need it in order to prevent excess supplies from lying around the site.

-- Keep good records to ensure there is a paper trail of what was ordered, when it was ordered, when it arrived, if the order was correct, what the equipment or supplies were used for, etc. That way, in case of theft, you will be able to accurately account for what is missing.
+- Keep good records to ensure there is a paper trail of what was ordered, when it was ordered, when it arrived, what the equipment or supplies were used for, etc. That way, in case of theft, you will be able to accurately account for what is missing.

 Install Equipment Shelters

-Unfortunately, theft on job sites isn’t limited to outside thieves — employees can also be the culprit.
 Installing prefabricated equipment shelters will help reduce theft by providing a safe, secure place to store equipment and supplies.
-These portable buildings can be locked and accessed only by a select few, preventing theft.
-Since equipment shelters are portable, they can easily be moved from site to site, saving you time and money.
+These portable buildings can be locked and accessed only by a select few.
+Plus, since equipment shelters are portable, they can easily be moved from site to site, saving you time and money.

 Enforce Sign-In/Sign-Out Policies